Earliest Golf Sites and Golfers

 This list of the eighteen oldest golf sites in Scotland, with Greenwich shown for completeness, is based on the criteria of

 - Golf being played - evidence of golf actually being played or a record of an established links where it would be being played.

 - Dated evidence - authoritative reference or cross-reference mentioning an exact date or period

 - Links golf involved - indication that the links form of golf, and not 'churchyard' golf, was being played

 The earliest references to golf in Scottish official records are either to ban it or to condemn those playing it.
-The first documented mention, as widely quoted, is in Edinburgh on 6th March 1457, when King James II banned 'ye golf', in an attempt to encourage the neglected art of archery practice.
+The first documented mention is in Edinburgh on 6th March 1457, when King James II banned 'ye golf', in an attempt to encourage the neglected art of archery practice.
 This royal ban was repeated in 1471 by his son, James III, and again in 1491 by his grandson, James IV.

 Even when the ban was effectively lifted in 1502 in Perth, there was over a century of complaints and convictions by the Kirk from 1580 until 1724 against golf on the Sabbath (Sunday).
 The official (royal) line, voiced by King James VI in 1618, was that golf on the Sabbath was acceptable, so long as it was not during the times of service, because Sunday was the only day the great mass of people would have free to play.
 It was not a view shared by the Kirk.
 Indeed Sunday golf at St Andrews only began during the Second World War and is still not permitted on the Old Course, though this is more to do with preserving the course rather than religious strictures.